haya-noor/Headless-Document-Management-System/README.md

 - **Storage Abstraction**: Easy to switch to cloud storage (S3, GCS, Azure)
 - **File Organization**: Organized by user and document structure

-## 📄 License
+## License

 This project is for educational purposes and demonstrates modern backend development practices.

 ---

-Built with ❤️ using Bun, Elysia, TypeScript, and PostgreSQL
+Built with Bun, Elysia, TypeScript, and PostgreSQL